 Managing contraception during menopause

-Changes to your period during the transition to menopause often prompt women to ask; 'How long should I use contraception?'
+Changes to your period during the transition to menopause often prompt women to ask, 'how long should I use contraception for?'
 Most women are aware fertility naturally declines with age.

-The possibility of pregnancy in women 45-49 years is estimated to be two to three per cent per year.
-After age 50, it is less than one per cent.
-While this is low, the fertility of individual women is extremely variable.
+The possibility of pregnancy in women 45-49 years is estimated to be 2-3% per year.
+After the age of 50, it is less than 1%.
+This is low, but the fertility of individual women is extremely variable.
 Perimenopausal women can ovulate twice within one cycle, and women can still ovulate up to three months before their final period, so contraception remains an important consideration.

 When is it safe to stop contraception?

 For women younger than 50, contraception is recommended for at least two years after the final period.

 For women 50 and older, contraception is recommended for at least one year after the final period.